-Despite the travel industry undergoing a year of unprecedented disruption, a new app is about to be born
+Despite the travel industry undergoing a year of unprecedented disruption, Trippers, the new app, is about to be born.

 Many people around the world maintain a passion for travelling and exploring new places.

 But the process of turning that into a reality can sometimes turn into a time-consuming and arduous task.
 Luckily, helping to streamline the travel planning process is Trippers.

 Trippers is a platform enabling seamless and remote end-to-end group travel planning.
 It is a bundled service which allows a group to prepare an entire trip, from the early stages of deciding where to go, to booking the best flights for everyone in the traveling pack, all the way through perfecting the itinerary to the point of deciding where to stop for coffee.